 With the death of the flash player, you have to consider the new options.
-And there is one option for ultra-low latency streaming.
+And there is one and only option for ultra-low latency streaming.
 This is WebRTC.
 We will compare these two protocols step by step.
-So, you will understand why WebRTC is the best alternative to RTMP and why you need to start your RTMP to WebRTC migration.
+So, you will understand why WebRTC is the best alternative to RTMP and why you need to start your RTMP to WebRTC migration immediately.

 RTMP is based on Transmission Control Protocol (TCP), and it allows data transmission in a given sequence and order with a delivery guarantee.
 Even it uses a more reliable network connection, latency is often 5 seconds or more dependent on network settings.
 On the other hand, WebRTC is based on UDP, and it offers near real-time latency with ~0.5 seconds.
 WebRTC is arguably better for two-way conferencing or real-time device control.
 Latency is one of the most important reasons for RTMP to WebRTC migration.

 The scalability of streams is really important for successful streaming.
 In terms of scalability, RTMP can be scaled to provide live streaming to thousands or even millions of audiences.
 Likewise, WebRTC can scale to millions.

 Encoder/Player and Browser Support

 Due to the wide adoption of RTMP, it is supported by most encoder software and video players.
 However, due to the end of life of the Flash player, RTMP starts to lose support by most modern browsers.
 On the other hand, WebRTC has better support by modern browsers with built-in API support in HTML5 and can be played within most modern browsers without installing any software or plugins.
 In terms of encoder or video player support, lots of software vendors started to recognize the popularity of WebRTC and started to add WebRTC into their support list.

 WebRTC Data Channels